 In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates.
 The objective of this Statement is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
-The provisions of this Statement are effective for reporting periods beginning after June 15, 2021.
+The remaining provisions of this Statement are effective for the Township's calendar year 2022 financial statements.
 The Township has not yet completed the process of evaluating the impact on GASB 93 on its financial statements.